kappapiana/anonymize/README.md

 # ODF and DOCX anonymizer

-This script `anonymize.py` does one thing and hopefully it does it well.
-It allows changing the metadata to comment and track changes and hopefully also other metadata to a document.
+`anonymize.py` does one thing and hopefully does it well.
+It allows changing the metadata to comment and track changes and hopefully other metadata in a document.

-For those better used to `bash` script or not fancy with installing python, `anonymize.sh` is an old and not actively developed (probably broken) version.
+For those better used to `bash` scripts or cannot install python, `anonymize.sh` is an old and not actively developed (probably broken) version.
 Use at your own risk (just like the rest, anyway ;-)

 ## Rationale

-The idea came from working as an editor of a peer-reviewed journal (see https://jolts.world), being in the need to remove peer-reviewers.
+The idea came from working as an editor of a peer-reviewed journal (see https://jolts.world), where I needed to remove names of peer-reviewers.

 Reviews are half-blind and are done in ODT via Libreoffice, as a preference.
 However, the best way to provide feedback -- redlines and comment -- expose the reviewer's name.
 It is possible to change the settings in Libreoffice, but out of experience very few care (even if properly instructed).
 Or they realize it halfway through, when it's too late.
-Full anonymization as Word does (very convolute) is also unsatisfactory, as you want to retain which of the reviewers suggested a change, maybe for further iterations.
+Full anonymization as Word does (very convoluted) is also unsatisfactory, as you want to retain which of the reviewers suggested a change, maybe for further iterations.

-Therefore I needed something to sanitize the data, by changing the names to something like "reviewer1" or to consolidate them into one only.
+Therefore I needed something to sanitize the data, by changing the names to something like "Reviewer 1" or to consolidate them into a single name.

 ## Second thought